 Yet, the many locations were too much for Wienerwald to handle.
 In 1982, Lum's filed for bankruptcy.
 The chain largely vanished.

 However, one location held on for decades in Bellevue, Nebraska.
-It finally closed a little over two weeks ago.
+It finally closed in 2017.